gulshanrana10/Audio-Profanity-Filter/README.md

  # Content---

+#  beep.py
-# File with name beep.py is used to generate a signal generating the intermediate beep sound wave.
+is used to generate a signal generating the intermediate beep sound wave.
+#  final_file.py
-# File with name final_file.py is the final version whose input file is an audio wile in 'Flac' format and can be cloned into the system.
+is the final version whose input file is an audio wile in 'Flac' format and can be cloned into the system.
+# combined_wav.py
-# File with name combined_wav.py is used to combine different moduled wav format audio files.
+is used to combine different moduled wav format audio files.
+# a4.py
-# File with name a4.py is a real time audio profanity filtered text display.
+is a real time audio profanity filtered text display.